Scruples (miniseries): History

-Due to the success of the miniseries, a pilot for a potential weekly series (featuring a different cast including Shelley Smith and Dirk Benedict) was produced in 1981, but was unsuccessful.
+Due to the success of the Scruples miniseries, a pilot for a potential weekly series (featuring a different cast including Shelley Smith and Dirk Benedict) was produced in 1981, but was unsuccessful.
 In 2012, another pilot for a potential weekly series was made, starring Claire Forlani and Chad Michael Murray, but this, too, was unsuccessful.

-Lindsay Wagner went on to appear in another Judith Krantz adaptation, Princess Daisy, in 1983.
+Lindsay Wagner went on to appear in another Judith Krantz miniseries adaptation, Princess Daisy, in 1983.
 Barry Bostwick also appeared in the TV adaptations of Krantz's novels I'll Take Manhattan in 1987 and Till We Meet Again in 1989.

 Home media

 Scruples was released on a double-cassette home video in the mid-1990s by Warner Home Video.

 The film was released on DVD in 2008, but only in Australia (region 4).
 In January 2010, Warner Bros. made the miniseries available on DVD in the U.S. as a three-disc set via the Warner Archive Collection, an online service in which customers could purchase "made-to-order" DVDs from the Warner Bros. library.